abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 doesn’t help us or other people if we criticize ourselves for slipping up—and it also doesn’t help to tell ourselves not to be critical.

-We can’t force ourselves to be happy but there can be an investigation and a realization that we don’t have to suffer over something.
+We can’t force ourselves to be happy, but there can be an investigation and a realization that we don’t have to suffer over something.
 It really is possible to take a negative state, loosen it, and say to ourselves, *I don’t have to suffer over this—it’s really not necessary for me to